paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 **(b) Mediation** All mediation shall be strictly confidential.

-**(c) Hearings and deliberations** Except as provided in subsections (d), (e), and (f) of this section, all proceedings and deliberations of hearing officers and the Board, including any related records, shall be confidential.
+**(c) Hearings and deliberations** Except as provided in subsections (d), (e), and (f), all proceedings and deliberations of hearing officers and the Board, including any related records, shall be confidential.
 This subsection shall not apply to proceedings under [section 1341 of this title](./chapter-024-congressional-accountability.md#section-1341), but shall apply to the deliberations of hearing officers and the Board under that section.

 **(d) Release of records for judicial action** The records of hearing officers and the Board may be made public if required for the purpose of judicial review under [section 1407 of this title](./chapter-024-congressional-accountability.md#section-1407).